SuperOfficeDocs/superoffice-docs/docs/en/api/search/iarchiveagent/using-activityarchive-filters.md

 description: How to use ActivityArchive filters
 author: {github-id}
 keywords:
-so.topic: howto
+topic: howto
-so.date:
+date:
-so.category:
+category:
-so.area: api-services
+area: api-services
-# so.envir:
+# envir:
-# so.client:
+# client:
 ---

 # How to use ActivityArchive filters